- Gifts-in-kind are donor contributions to CU in the form of goods, property, or services, as opposed to gifts of cash.

 The Office of Advancement receipts GIK in accordance with IRS requirements.
 The GIK receipt describes the item given; the date the item was received by the University; and, the benefiting campus, program, and/or fund where the gift was recorded.
 The receipt does not value the GIK since determining the charitable deduction valuation is the responsibility of the donor.
-The CU System Advancement Office in Broomfield mails the receipt directly to the donor; the benefiting unit may choose to send additional acknowledgment to the donor.
+The Central Advancement Office at 1800 Grant St., Denver, mails the receipt directly to the donor; the benefiting unit may choose to send additional acknowledgment to the donor.

 Note: Recording GIK in the University's Financial System may differ from the recording procedures utilized by the Office of Advancement.